fw4spl-org/fw4spl-doc/SAD/SDM-SAD-GUI.rst

 Overview
 --------

 Graphical User Interface (GUI) is the process of displaying the graphical components of an application.
-In fw4spl, ``fwGui`` library provides abstract tools to display components like windows, buttons, textfield, aso.
+In fw4spl, the ``fwGui`` library provides abstract tools to display components like windows, buttons, textfield, aso.

-The software architecture provides a way of selecting different backend in order to manage the GUI components.
-As a result, the ``fwGuiQt`` library has been created in order to display components created using the Qt soup.
-For now, this backend is the only one supported by the applications.
+The software architecture provides a way of selecting different backends in order to manage the GUI components.
+As a result, the ``fwGuiQt`` library has been created to display components created using the Qt soup.
+Presently, this backend is the only one supported by the applications.